vintagefilmography/sankyo_real_time_capture/README.md

 https://www.youtube.com/watch?v=7bXwQE2SyeU

 ## Operating Instructions
-Download amcap folder from the top of this page as a zip file to your locala work directory.
+Download Release folder from the top of this page as a zip file to your locala work directory.
 Unzip it there.
 Go to the release dir and double click on AmCap.exe
 The main window will open.